brycewray/hugo-site/content/posts/2023/10/testing-testing/index.md

 [^ThoriumUnG]: By the way: [Thorium is **not** an un-Googled form of Chromium](https://github.com/Alex313031/Thorium-Win/issues/1).

 - What about Mozilla Firefox?
 Well, at least on macOS, Firefox is in pretty sad shape where performance is concerned --- *i.e.*, it came in dead last *vs.* all the other browsers[^ARM] --- but, in my testing on Linux and Windows 11, it performed well enough to retain the love it usually gets from its sadly dwindling band of supporters, especially Chromium haters on Linux.
-- The Webkit-ish Web browser that comes with GNOME on Linux is an odd duck.
+- The WebKit-ish Web browser that comes with GNOME on Linux is an odd duck.
 It got a good result on some tests, but on others came in not only last but ’waaaay last.
 Still, I suspect very few Linux users really use Web rather than Firefox or Brave.

 [^ARM]: Perhaps the macOS-on-ARM version of Firefox is particularly challenged *vs.* the macOS-on-Intel version of Firefox.
 Since my 2017 iMac is now exclusively a Linux box, I couldn't make that comparison.